 FB: The most important is to put the music first.
 Music, guitar, yourself, in that order.
 But, Yepes had a way of learning music that is impossible for me and perhaps for many guitarists to do, which was that he never touched the guitar until he had thoroughly studied and memorized the score.
 He had the fortunate ability that whatever he read he could hear perfectly and was therefore able to tell, before he picked up the guitar, what the composer was after.
 That was in particular with regard to the modern works.
 With the traditional works most of us already hear them in our minds.
 But with anything new, like the Concerto [

 Trois Graphiques] by Maurice Ohana, he would look over the music for hours, sort of mumbling, like singing, in a way.

 [Laughs.]
 He had very bad eyesight, so he had a magnifying glass and he hovered about two or three inches over the score with his left eye, reading and memorizing the music.

-VvN: You think he had a photographic memory...is it also true that, in order to get around, he would memorize maps of new cities he travelled to for his concert tours?
+VvN: You think he had an eidetic memory...is it also true that, in order to get around, he would memorize maps of new cities he travelled to for his concert tours?